finos/htc-grid/docs/project/getting_started/happy-path.md

    ```bash
    make init-grid-deployment  TAG=$TAG REGION=$HTCGRID_REGION
    ```
 3. All the dependencies have been created and are now ready.
 We are now ready to deploy the HTC-Grid project.
 There is one last thing to note.
-HTC-Grid deploys a grafana version behind [Amazon Cognito](https://aws.amazon.com/cognito/).
-While you can modify and select which passwords to use in cognito, the grafana internal deployment still requires an admin password.
-Select a memorable password change the value in the placeholder `<my_grafana_admin_password>` below (make this password follows [cognito default policy](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-policies.html)):
+HTC-Grid deploys a Grafana version behind [Amazon Cognito](https://aws.amazon.com/cognito/).
+While you can modify and select which passwords to use in Cognito, the Grafana internal deployment still requires an admin password.
+Select a memorable password change the value in the placeholder `<my_grafana_admin_password>` below (make this password follows [Cognito default policy](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-policies.html)):
    ```bash
    make apply-custom-runtime  TAG=$TAG REGION=$HTCGRID_REGION GRAFANA_ADMIN_PASSWORD=<my_grafana_admin_password>
    ```